 A data representation for a multibyte value that has the least significant byte stored at the lowest memory address.
 Note that only the bytes are reordered, never the nibbles or bits that comprise them.
 Every processor stores its data in either big-endian or little-endian format.
 Intel's 80x86 family is little-endian.

 1.A software development tool that assigns physical addresses to a relocatable program.
 This is the last step in preparing software for execution by an embedded system.
 The resulting file is called an executable.
 In some cases, the locator's functionality is built into the linker.
 In others, the operating system might include a loader, which performs the location step.
+2.A simplified example showing how the locator assigns code and data to specific physical memory ranges and adds (uninitialized) stack and heap sections.
+Not shown is that the initialized data must be stored in ROM and copied out into RAM by the startup code

 A hardware debugging tool that can capture and display the logic levels (0 or 1) of dozens, or even hundreds, of electrical signals as they occur.
 Logic analyzers can be quite helpful for debugging hardware problems and complex processor-peripheral interactions.
 They are primarily characterized by their capture memory depth and width and by their acquisition speed.

+1. Multiply-and-accumulate.
 2. MAC address.

 A globally unique 48-bit hardware address assigned to each device on a network.
 Every system on a physical network, like Ethernet or Token Ring, includes a peripheral called a network controller.
 This chip is the processor's interface to the physical communications medium.
 As part of its initialization, the network controller must be fed a unique hardware address to use when communicating over the network.
 In the case of Ethernet, the hardware address is a 48-bit value.
 To guarantee global uniqueness, the upper 24 bits are controlled by the IEEE, which allocates them to individual device manufacturers.
 See OUI for more information about obtaining a block of Ethernet addresses for your company.

-• 1 Mebibit: 1 Mibit = 1,048,576 bits
+The prefix meaning 220.
+Abbreviated Mi. • 1 Mebibit: 1 Mibit = 1,048,576 bits • 1 Mebibyte: 1 MiB = 1,048,576 bytes

 A table or diagram containing the name and address range of each peripheral and memory device within a processor's memory space.
 Memory maps are a helpful aid in getting to know one's target.